On PBW-deformations of braided exterior algebras: Introduction

-One motivation for studying braided exterior and Clifford algebras comes from the non-commutative geometry program of Connes \cite{con-book}.
-In this theory the main objects of study are spectral triples, whose main ingredients are Dirac-type operators.
-Classically these are defined in terms of Clifford algebras, hence developing appropriate quantum notions has interesting applications in this area.
-Dirac operators for a certain class of quantum spaces, namely quantized irreducible flag manifolds, have been defined long ago in \cite{qflag}.
-In the cited paper only abstract properties of what a quantum Clifford algebra should be are used.
-Later on a more concrete proposal was made in \cite{qclifford}.
-This is needed for a more detailed analysis, which was performed for the case of quantum projective spaces in \cite{dd-proj, mat-proj}.
-However, in general this notion leads into some trouble, as discussed in \cite{mat-square}.
-It is the hope of the author that this investigation might lead into a solution to these problems.
+One motivation for studying deformations of braided exterior algebras comes from the non-commutative geometry program of Connes \cite{con-book}.
+In this theory the main objects of study are spectral triples, whose main ingredients are Dirac-type operators, which are classically defined using Clifford algebras.
+Hence developing appropriate quantum notions would lead to an interesting interaction between this theory and that of quantum groups.
+Dirac operators for a certain class of quantum homogeneous spaces, namely quantized irreducible flag manifolds, have been defined long ago in \cite{qflag}.
+This definition only uses some rather general assumptions on what a quantum Clifford algebra should be.
+However, a more concrete model is needed for a detailed analysis of these operators, for instance to determine their spectra.
+This analysis was performed for the case of quantum projective spaces in \cite{dd-proj} and \cite{mat-proj}, where it was shown that these Dirac operators give rise to spectral triples.
+The general strategy to prove such a result is to obtain some quantum version of the Parthasarathy formula, see the discussion in \cite{mat-square} and \cite{mat-lagr}.
+The proof of this formula in the classical case crucially uses the commutation relations in the Clifford algebra.
+With such a general result still lacking in the quantum setting, we hope that a better understanding of some structural properties of quantum Clifford algebras will lead to some progress in this direction.

 In this paper we will study PBW-deformations of braided exterior algebras corresponding to certain modules of $\Uqsl$.
 These are the fundamental module $V$ and its dual $V^*$, which are known to be flat, and their direct sum, which we denote by $H$.
 First we will show that the algebras $\Lambda_q(V)$ and $\Lambda_q(V^*)$ do not admit any non-trivial PBW-deformations of quadratic-constant type.
 The direct sum case on the other hand is far more interesting, also because we have to face the problem that $\Lambda_q(H)$ is not flat.
 For this reason we will replace it by an appropriate twisted tensor product of the algebras $\Lambda_q(V)$ and $\Lambda_q(V^*)$, which gives a quadratic algebra with the same Hilbert series as $\Lambda(H)$.
 This is defined in terms of the braiding in the category of $\Uqsl$-modules, up to an important rescaling.
 The main result is that in this case we find a one-parameter family of PBW-deformations, which we denote by $\mathrm{Cl}_q(c)$ for $c \in \mathbb{K}^\times$.
 They all turn out to be isomorphic for different values of $c$, as well as $\Uqsl$-module algebras.
 They admit a presentation which is very close to the classical case, namely